ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 I am under the supervision of <a target="_blank" href="https://users.cecs.anu.edu.au/~Robert.Mahony/">Prof. Robert Mahony<a/> (ANU), <a target="_blank" href="https://scholar.google.com/citations?user=DeHsa3wAAAAJ&hl=en">Dr. Yonhon Ng<a/> (ANU) and <a target="_blank" href="https://users.cecs.anu.edu.au/~nmb/">Prof. Nick Barnes<a/> (ANU).

-Prior to that, in December 2019, I received my bachelor degree of engineering in mechatronic systems with a first-class honours in the College of Engineering and Computer Science at ANU.
+Prior to that, in December 2019, I received my bachelor's degree of Engineering in Mechatronics with first-class honours in the College of Engineering and Computer Science at ANU.
 In 2018-2019, I was also a summer research intern at the <a target="_blank" href="https://cecs.anu.edu.au/study/more-information/summer-research-program"> ANU College of Engineering & Computer Science <a/>, working on image processing and simulation.

 ------